dankelley/dankelley.github.io/_posts/2014-02-21-oce-translations.md

 plotProfile(ctd, "T")
 {% endhighlight %}

-This produces the graph shown below (click to enlarge).
+produces the graph shown below (click to enlarge).

 [![center]({{ site.url }}/assets/2014-02-21-oce-translations-thumbnail.png)]({{ site.url }}/assets/2014-02-21-oce-translations.png)

-Instead of using ``Sys.setenv()`` one can define the language in the shell, as (temporarily) in the following invocation.
+In most cases the system language will be set with system tools.
+Still, ``Sys.setenv()`` can be handy for switching the language used in a plot (e.g. a French user may have the computer set up to work in French, but may prefer to graph data using English, for publication).
+Commonly, ``Sys.setenv()`` will be done in the R startup file, or defined in the OS shell, e.g. below for a temporary use

 {% highlight bash linenos=table %}
 LANG=es_ES.UTF-8 R --no-save < spanish.R
 {% endhighlight %}

 ## How to help with Oce translations